openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 In all of these scenarios, the cartridge author and platform must coordinate around which content can be reused and when a full rebuild is required.

-The incremental prepare workflow might look like:
+The incremental build workflow is:

-1. The broker makes a call to create a builder gear, passing the manifest, git repo, and previous gear image id:
+1. The broker makes a call to create a builder gear, passing the manifest and git repo, and previous gear image id:
-    1. The node downloads the application git repo into a known directory for bind-mount into the builder gear container
-    2. The node fetches the deployment layer of the previous gear image by its id.
+    1. The builder component invokes "gear build" passing the image name from the manifest, location of the application repository, and the previous image id
-    3. The node calculates which contents from the previous image should be used in the new container, and if necessary copies them into the container.
+    2. The build process extracts dependencies from the previous image and bind-mounts them into the new image during the normal build flow
-    4. If the manifest defines a prepare command, starts the container with `docker run -e <prepare cmd>`
-    3. If not, the node starts the container with `docker run`
-    4. The container code must decide whether to reuse the previously generated contents, or whether to continue without them (if a file listing dependencies has changed, new dependencies must be downloaded).
-    5. The node waits for the container to finish running, imposing a timeout
+    3. The build component waits for the build to finish running, imposing a timeout
-    6. The node extracts from the container (method TBD) any necessary stateful information such as: environment variables, cartridge hooks, dynamic network endpoints
-    7. The node performs a docker commit which creates the **deployment layer**
+    4. At completion, the deployable image has been committed
-    8. The node pushes the docker image to the application's private docker registry
+    5. The build component pushes the docker image to the application's private docker registry
-    9. The node reports the new deployment artifact (DA) id to the broker
+    6. The node reports the new deployment artifact (DA) id to the broker
 2. The broker creates a new (DA) record for the application
 3. The broker starts the deploy workflow
+4. If the new image fails to deploy, the application is rolled back to the previous working image

 #### Version upgrade

-A prepare may result in the version of a cartridge in use changing in the broker - it may have been input by the developer at build time.
+A build may result in the version of a cartridge in use changing in the broker - it may have been input by the developer at build time.
 An application may have multiple cartridge versions in different gears as a result of a deploy.
 The broker should gracefully handle rollforward and rollback of this scenario: